Gülsüm Güleçyüz: Club

 Gülsüm Güleçyüz plays right back for Muratpaşa Bld.
 SK, which competes in the Turkish Women's Handball Super League.

-Her team became league champion two consecutive seasons in 2012–13, 2013–14.
+Her team became league champion for two consecutive seasons in 2012–13, 2013–14.
 In the 2014–15 season, her team lost the champion title in the play-offs.

-Güleçyüz played in the Women's EHF Cup Winners' Cup matches of 2013–14, at the Women's EHF Champions League of 2013–14 as well as at the Women's EHF Cup games (2014–15 and 2015–16).
+Güleçyüz played in the Women's EHF Cup Winners' Cup matches of the 2013–14 season, in the Women's EHF Champions League of 2013–14 as well as in the Women's EHF Cup games (2014–15 and 2015–16).

 In June 2015, she renewed her contract with Muratpaşa Bld.
 Sk for one year.

 International

 Gülsüm Güleçyüz is part of the Turkey women's national handball team.
-She played at the 2015 World Women's Handball Championship – European qualification, and 2016 European Women's Handball Championship qualification matches.
+She played in the 2015 World Women's Handball Championship – European qualification, and 2016 European Women's Handball Championship qualification matches.